mashingan/anonimongo/readme.md

-# Anonimongo - Another pure NIM MONGO driver (WIP)
+# Anonimongo - ANOther pure NIM MONGO driver (WIP)
-[Mongodb](https://www.mongodb.com) is a document-based key-value database which emphasize in high performance read and write capabilities together with many strategies for clustering, consistency, and availability.
+[Mongodb][1] is a document-based key-value database which emphasize in high performance read and write capabilities together with many strategies for clustering, consistency, and availability.

 Anonimongo is a driver for Mongodb developed using pure Nim.
 As library, it's developed to enable developers to be able to access and use Mongodb in projects using Nim.
-Currently the low level APIs is implemented however the higher level APIs for easier usage in development<sup>TM</sup>.
+Currently the low level APIs is implemented however the higher level APIs for easier usage is still in heavy development<sup>TM</sup>.

 ## Example
 TBA, for now see tests code examples.